Here Comes Goodbye: Critical reception

 The song has received mixed reviews from music critics.
 Jim Malec of The 9513 gave it a "thumbs down" rating.
 His review criticized it for "having an overly dramatic production in contrast to its underdeveloped lyrics", which he thought "made the song sound awkward".
 He describing Gary LeVox' vocals as "atypically restrained andricher and considerably less whiney[sic] than usual" in the first verse but said that his delivery became "hilarious in its urgency" as the song progressed.
 Blake Boldt of Country Universe gave it a C rating, also thinking that LeVox "gracefully handle[d]" the first verse but "tumbl[ed] into operatic tendencies toward the end."
 He also considered it a "copycat" of the band's 2006 single "What Hurts the Most".

 Matt Bjorke of Roughstock gave a more favorable review.
 Although he referred to the song's structure as a "well-worn power ballad path", he considered LeVox' performance "nuanced" and overall thought that the song was "better than anything on the trio's previous album Still Feels Good."

 Music video

 The music video was directed by Shaun Silva.
 The video features a family visiting a graveyard of a lost father.
 The man is accompanied by a small boy, waiting to take him to heaven, who is revealed to be the daughter's son, whose grave is side by side with her father's.
 Throughout the video, the band's members are shown singing the song in a snowy backdrop.
 It was filmed over 3 days: the first day the band was filmed on an LA soundstage; the second and third days were filmed on a snowy ranch property in Park City, Utah.
 Actress Kadee Strickland from the ABC show Private Practice was cast as the lead female.
+The video was nominated for Group Video of the Year at the 2010 CMT Music Awards.